uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Notification Channels: Configured within Alertmanager to support various notification mechanisms.

 * Alerts and Recommendations via Loki:
     * Loki Querying: Utilize the Loki API to query log data for patterns indicative of issues or anomalies.
-This requires crafting LogQL queries tailored to the types of issues Uyuni Health-Check-Tool aims to detect.
+This requires crafting LogQL queries tailored to the types of issues Uyuni Health-Check Tool aims to detect.
     * Alert Generation: Employ the Loki Ruler component to define alerting rules.
-These rules can be dynamically generated or updated based on the Uyuni Health-Check-Tool configuration, allowing for customizable alert conditions.
+These rules can be dynamically generated or updated based on the Uyuni Health-Check Tool configuration, allowing for customizable alert conditions.

 * Implementing alerts and recommendations involve:
     * Defining LogQL Queries: Writing LogQL queries that match the relevant conditions.